Yfelipe/merchant-calculator/README.md

 ## Usage

-The project can be reached at localhost.
+The project can be reached at localhost:80 or just click the link http://localhost.

-When the project was brought up an admin user and a normal user where created.
+When the project was brought up with docker-compose a admin user and a normal user were created.

 #### Login credentials